Farewell to 2023!

 1975 Sinclair Cambridge Calculator

-This year I fixed a Sinclair Cambridge calculator for a friend – it had suffered from battery leakage in the past, and needed a good clean up.
+This year I fixed a Sinclair Cambridge calculator for a friend of mine, which was not powering on – it had suffered from battery leakage in the past, and needed a good clean up.

 1954 CT52 CRT Oscilloscope